JusticeDunn/portfolio_website/README.md

 ## Purpose

 This website houses projects related to software development, music, art, and anything else I feel like.
-I also have a blog that I post occasionally.
+I also have a blog that I occasionally post to.
 Feel free to explore my site both inside and out!